We are living in an era where medical technology and healthcare technology are helping to lower medical bills and advance medical treatments.

-Now medical institutions can outsource business needs which previously could only be accomplished through skilled employees sourced internally, or who require a regular service agreement.
+Now medical institutions can outsource business needs that previously could only be accomplished through skilled employees sourced internally, or who require a regular service agreement.
 This can substantially curb expenses while simultaneously expediting technology advancements which are often life-saving.

 Many medical businesses are called “practices” for a reason: as much as medicine has advanced in the last several decades, the human body seems to have become more mysterious, not less.
-For example: we know what DNA is, and we have some idea as to its inner-workings.
+For example, we know what DNA is, and we have some idea as to its inner workings.
 But it’s an example of three-dimensional code more complicated than deliberately designed computer code—it’s beyond mankind’s ability for design.

 Even though there are greater opportunities today in medicine than ever before, perhaps the most interesting feature of this situation is that these developments have revealed even greater potential than could have been imagined.